 Can You Spend a Personal Loan on Anything?

 A personal loan is a versatile type of funding that can be used for many different purposes.
-However, a personal loan is not a go-to-funding source that should be used to cover all types of or miscellaneous expenses.
+However, it is not a go-to-funding source that should be used to cover all types of or miscellaneous expenses.
 They do come with certain limitations, and that will, in part, depend on the lender.

 Personal loans can be a viable way to pay for non-discretionary expenses like purchasing a car, new furniture, and for a home improvement project.
-But be aware that there are specific kinds of expenses that a personal loan is not appropriate for.
+But be aware that there are specific kinds of expenses that it is not appropriate for.

 In this article, we will look at four types of expenses that you should avoid using a personal loan for.
-By not using a personal loan for these types of expenses, you’ll potentially save considerable money and a lot of aggravation.
+By not using a one for these types of expenses, you’ll potentially save considerable money and a lot of aggravation.

 4 Types of Expenses to Avoid Using a Personal Loan for